-With my first batch of chicks I was nervous to get a rooster so I meticulously watched for any possible sign.
-It wasn’t until my 3rd flock that I got a rooster (4 actually) and I realized you can actually tell fairly early.
-In fact I had picked out one of the chicks, thinking it’s size would make it a rooster and I was right.
+With my first batch of chicks, I was nervous to get a rooster so I meticulously watched for any possible sign.
+It wasn’t until the 3rd flock that I got a rooster (4 actually) and I realized you can actually tell fairly early.
+In fact, I had picked out one of the chicks, thinking its size would make it a rooster and I was right.

 Even if you have sexed chicks you might end up with a rooster since sexing chicks is only about 80-90% accurate.
 So how could we tell?

 How to Tell a Rooster From a Hen: Characteristics of a Cockerel or Rooster

 - Aggressive towards people or other chickens (tend to climb to the top of the pecking order)